sywh/ML/README.md

 # ML
-notes and implementations of classic machine learning algorithms
+notes, applications and implementations of classic machine learning algorithms